sashinpivotal/hackathon-tips/README.md

 - Recommended practices
   - Work on MVP (Minimum Viable Product)
+    - Backend
       - Choose simplest data model
       - Design REST API
       - Abstract needed functionality if needed
         - For example, if there is a need to get current price of a stock, you can create "get_current_price(stock)" method and returns some mock "current price" value initially
         - Later on, you can replace it with logic that gets the real-time stock price value
+    - UI
       - Use simplest UI possible
       - Draw wireframes for UI
     - Start something simple
       - For example, make end-to-end operation work for displaying all stocks first
       - Then add feature incrementally
-  - Work in two hour SPRINT cycles
+  - Work in two-hour SPRINT cycles

 ## Designing of REST APIs